ka-architect/aws-solutions-architect-associate/topics/other/README.md

 # AWS Wavelength
 - service that allows developers to create mobile applications with ultra-low latencies
 - Wavelength Zones can be used to extend an Amazon VPC in order to run ultra-low latency applications that use the same AWS services, APIs, tools, and functionalities
+- Combines the high bandwidth and ultralow latency of 5G networks with AWS, without leaving the mobile providers’ network

 # AWS Service Health Dashboard
 - Shows public events that may affect several customers in particular regions (not how specific events impacted individual AWS accounts)